Lately the loss of my Nova has been getting to me. Not as in emotional breakdowns, but in the sense that a big part of me is gone, and I want it back.

 I was proud that I restored the Nova differently than how almost everyone else does similar generation Novas.
 Most people rip out the air conditioning.
 Most people shoehorn as much horsepower as possible into their engines even if that makes the car barely idle and the mechanicals wear out quickly.
 Most people race at drag strips.
 Most people toss stock wheels and bench seats.
 Most people paint their car popular colors.

-There’s nothing per se with these people do with their Novas, but it’s not what I wanted.
+There’s nothing per se with what these people do with their Novas, but it’s not what I wanted.
 I kept the A/C running well, and I even made it run better than it ever had when I was growing up.
 I put in more horsepower, but I was careful to keep the car tame enough to be a practical daily driver.
 Heck, I took it on several long vacations.
-I almost never raced it, I kept the stock wheels, I refurbished my bench seat, and I repainted it back to the original dorky “aqua blue poly.”
+I almost never raced it, I kept the stock wheels, I refurbished my bench seat, and I repainted it back to the original, dorky “aqua blue poly.”
 I set the car up to handle much better than stock.
 I know because I recently drove three bone stock, low mileage Novas (1, 2, no link for 3).
 Nothing was wrong with them, but I was amazed at how poorly they drove compared to my Nova.

 Do I “need” that exact Nova?
 Do I have some irrational attachment that couldn’t be replaced with a similar car?
 No, and no. I do not need that exact car.
 I enjoyed it because of what I had made it, not because I have to have that exact car.
 It is gone, and I can accept that.
 But what do I want?
 That leads me to the next question.